 - Remove from heat, pour into glass bowl, and place in freezer to cool for 30 minutes

-- To make crust: place all crust ingredients into food processor and process until well incorporated and beginning to stick together.
+- Place all crust ingredients into food processor and process until well incorporated and beginning to stick together.
 Press mixture firmly into lined pan and bake for 14 minutes on 350′.
 Remove from heat and let cool 20 minutes

-- To make topping: place all topping ingredients, except sesame seeds, into food processor and pulse until well combined and forms a coarse texture.
+- Place all topping ingredients, except sesame seeds, into food processor and pulse until well combined and forms a coarse texture.
 Add sesame seeds and pulse to combine a couple of times

-- To assemble bars: pour strawberry filling over cooled crust and spread evenly.
+- Pour strawberry filling over cooled crust and spread evenly.
 Crumble topping over the filling and LIGHTLY press it down

 - Bake for 18-20 minutes at 350′ ( or until topping slightly beginning to brown)

 - Cool for 10 minutes then place in fridge for AT LEAST 2 hours to set